Mistakes That I Made Whilst Paying Off Debt

 MSE have a great section which covers all of the best current 0% balance transfers, so I would recommend checking these out because you can see if you will be eligible without it appearing against your credit score.

-I didn’t talk enough with my husband about the debt
+I didn’t talk enough with my partner about the debt

 This is a bit of a pain point for me…and for him.
 In all honesty…he’s terrible with money.
 Absolutely terrible.
 Also impossible to talk to – when I try to talk to him about money, he shuts down immediately or gets mad.
 It’s been a difficult situation to be in for years, but we’ve recently had a huge discussion about it, and he has admitted a lot of things that he denied in the past.